FREE Trolley and Platform Truck Risk Assessment

 Temperature.
 Anyone who has ever been on a skiing holiday and has touched a metal object will understand how much it would hurt to touch.
 Cold store operators are aware of this and should use the same rules when using steel or aluminium platform trucks or trolleys, gloves should always be used.

 Entrances and doorways This is a difficult one, some will tell you that you should take one hand off your trolley to push the door open, others will tell you to push the door open using the loads on the trolley.
 I would disagree; the safest way for you and the pedestrians around you is to either reverse through the doorway using your bum to open the door, if the door is a push door.
 Alternatively carry a small door stop, if it is a pull door.
-Stop the platform truck or trolley, open the door leave the door move the platform truck or trolley through the doorway then close it afterwards, and remember it may be a fire door so always shut it afterwards.
+Stop the platform truck or trolley, open the door leave the door move the platform truck or trolley through the doorway, and remember it may be a fire door so always shut it afterwards.

 Up or down slopes.
 When using a platform truck or trolley on a slope try not to move across the slope always try to move up or down rather than diagonally.
 When moving up or down the slope, always have the load facing downward, so if the load is lost off the platform truck or trolley then it will not land on the operator.
 Reduce the capacity and bear in mind the centre of gravity will have changed on the load, therefore more of the weight will be on two of the wheels facing down the slope.
 This must be compensated for by reducing the weight on the platform truck or trolley, or increasing the equipment’s capacity.